 If HMRC spots a mistake in your return, it can amend it any time up to nine months from the day you delivered it.
 If you make an amendment, you give them another nine months to make corrections.

-It’s believed that HMRC will make no judgement on the accuracy of figures, but will correct obvious errors, omissions, errors of principle or mistakes adding up.
+It’s believed that HMRC will make no judgement on the accuracy of figures but will correct obvious errors, omissions, errors of principle, or mistakes that are added up.
 You can’t appeal against their corrections, but can amend your return to remove them.